Your Phenotype Results

 You tend to move quickly, take on multiple things at once, and generate strong bursts of energy.

-You are capable of creating momentum and moving things forward with force.
+You are capable of creating movement and driving things forward with force.

 You process life deeply — emotionally, physically, and internally.